optskug/docs/README.md

 - Vehicles and Possible Groupings
   - Wave Early Security Key
     - These vehicles do not use the HSM.
-    - These all seem to share the commonality of a ~~version 1 bootloader~~ on the EPS
+    - These all seem to share the commonality of a ~~version 1 bootloader~~ ? on the EPS
     - Longitudinal
-      - A little fragmented.
-People are making change to their own code.
-While latitude is clearly controlled, the state of longitudinal is all over the place.
+      - Some people seem to have it going.
+It's not upstreamed.
       - Resume command spams still works from existing implementation so stop and go without touching is active if openpilot is active.
-      - openpilot can't control gas or brake; no traffic lights or experimental mode.
-The CAN bus command to control this is currently unknown, but sought.

     - Vehicles
       - `🇹 🇸 🇸 2️⃣` 2021 RAV4 Prime 🟢
         - 2021-2023: Known to be working
-        - Flagship vehicle for ECU Security Key efforts
-        - Focus of Willem's Pull Request
-          - Additional fingerprints added in anrum's frogpilot port.
+        - Upstreamed into openpilot's master branch
       - `🇹 🇸 🇸 2️⃣` 2021 Sienna 🟢🟡
         - 2021-2023: Known to be working
-        - Key surprisingly at the same location as the RAV4 Prime
-        - Community currently hacking it in as a RAV4 Prime.
-Should really be formally put it in as a Sienna.
-WIP.
-          - tranlocquy's fork of anrum's Frogpilot port has this separated out and fingerprints added for 2021 at least.
+        - Upstreamed into openpilot's master branch
       - `🇹 🇸 🇸 2️⃣` 2020-2022 Yaris Hybrid 🟢🟡🟡
         - Key at least not at the same location as the RAV4 Prime
         - Brute force efforts to find key location successful on both Euro and Japanese
         - openpilot working working with heavy hacked out [branch](https://github.com/nelsonjchen/openpilot/commits/yaris-gon/)
         - First Continental Radar + Camera setup going and thus first radar controlled ACC vehicle done with.
 This does not mean longitudinal is controlled by openpilot though.
         - Not sold in the USA, but is in Australia, Japan, and Europe
+        - Only one guy using it in Japan unfortunately.
+Help double the population!

   - Wave HSM?
     - These vehicles don't seem to have a valid key in the memory returned after the exploit payload is run.